MicrosoftDocs/power-platform/power-platform/admin/admin-activity-logging.md

 As you search, individual activities are shown.
 A common schema is enforced to enable search constructs across activities.
 The value in the **PropertyCollection** field is specific to each activity type.

-For more information about the Microsoft Purview audit log, data retention policies and capabilities, go to [Auditing solutions in Microsoft Purview](/purview/audit-solutions-overview).
+For more information about the Microsoft Purview audit log, data retention policies, and capabilities, see [Auditing solutions in Microsoft Purview](/purview/audit-solutions-overview).

 ### See also